harjothkhara/computer-science/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) linear runtime of 0(n). the while loop grows n times as long as "a" (0)1 is less than n^3 which grows in proportion to n.
+a) Linear runtime of 0(n).
+The while loop grows n times as long as "a" (0)1 is less than n^3 which grows in proportion to n.

     def algo1(n):
       a = 0